neuqs0035/python-birthday-notifier/README.md

-# Birthday Notifier
+# 🎂 Birthday Notifier 🔔

-A simple Python script to notify you about upcoming birthdays.
+🐍 A simple Python script to notify 🔔 you about upcoming birthdays 🎂.

 ## Table of Contents